NVIDIA/nvidia-docker/README.md

 ## Getting Started

+On the host system:
-**Make sure you have installed the [NVIDIA driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and Docker engine for your Linux distribution**.
+1. Install the [NVIDIA driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and Docker engine for your Linux distribution.
+2. Install the NVIDIA Container Toolkit, following the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

+Note:
+- The NVIDIA Container Toolkit's Linux package is called `nvidia-docker2`.
+Older versions are distributed under `nvidia-docker`.
+See the installation guide for more details.
-**Note that you do not need to install the CUDA Toolkit on the host system, but the NVIDIA driver needs to be installed**.
+- You do **not** need to install the CUDA Toolkit on the host system.
+Only in the image/container.

-For instructions on getting started with the NVIDIA Container Toolkit, refer to the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

 ## Usage